opsone-ch/documentation/www/services/caching.md

 To install Varnish, add `varnish`  to the `caching::backend` hash.

+### address/address6

+By default, Varnish will listen on the eth1 interface.
+If Varnish has to bind to other addresses, use the `address` and `address6` parameter to specify them.

 ### vcl_type

 With `vcl_type`, you choose a tempalte which is used by Varnish as default VCL configuration.
 By now, the following types are available: